 Once the Time Machine preference pane open toggle the On/Off switch

 At this point you will be prompted to connect your drive to your computer and select it from the list.
 If you need to before you select the drive for back up format or wipe it using Disk Utility in the Utility folder

 Now your computer should start backing up to your external hard drive.

 What can I do With It?

-Migration Assistant is a application that us built in to macOS.
-It allows your to retrieve full packages of data including whole folders and categories.
+Migration Assistant is an application that is built into macOS.
+It allows you to retrieve full packages of data including whole folders and categories.

-For example when setting up a new or recently restored Mac in step 5 your are asked if you would like to transfer your data now, later, or never.
-If your choose “From a Mac, Time Machine backup, or startup disk” then Migration Assistant will start and you can follow the steps and copy your data over.
-If you choose later once you are done setting up your Mac you can got to MacintoshHD>Applications>Utilities>Migration Assistant and copy your data over that way.
+For example when setting up a new or recently restored Mac in step 5 you are asked if you would like to transfer your data now, later, or never.
+If you choose “From a Mac, Time Machine backup, or startup disk” then Migration Assistant will start and you can follow the steps and copy your data over.
+If you choose later once you are done setting up your Mac you can go to MacintoshHD>Applications>Utilities>Migration Assistant and copy your data over that way.

 Restore a File